Search Results :

 ×

-ASP.NET Core SAML Single Sign-On (SSO) with Okta as IDP
+Guide to Configure ASP.NET Core SAML SSO using Okta as IDP

-ASP.NET Core SAML Single Sign-On (SSO) module gives the ability to enable SAML Single Sign-On for your ASP.NET core applications.
+ASP.NET Core SAML Single Sign-On (SSO) middleware gives the ability to enable SAML Single Sign-On for your ASP.NET core applications.
 Using Single Sign-On you can use only one password to access your ASP.NET core application and services.
-Our module is compatible with all the SAML compliant Identity providers.
+Our middleware is compatible with all the SAML compliant Identity providers.
 Here we will go through a step-by-step guide to configure Single Sign-On (SSO) between ASP.NET Core and Okta considering Okta as IdP.
-To know more about the features we provide for ASP.NET Core SSO, click here.

 {